react-ui-org/react-ui/src/docs/getting-started/usage.md

 ## CSS

 React UI honors [ITCSS][itcss] principles to make sure that its CSS code base will work and perform well even in large scale.
-There are three global CSS
+There are four CSS layers:
-layers:

 1. **Theme:** a collection of hundreds of CSS custom properties that define the look of your app.
 See [Theming][theming] for more.
 2. **Foundation:** mandatory ground-zero CSS for React UI components.
 Includes global resets and fixes rendering inconsistencies across browsers with `normalize.css`.
 (Not to be confused with the Foundation CSS framework.)
+3. **Components:** React UI components' styles.
+Components utilize [CSS modules] to avoid class name conflicts and to keep the class names scoped.
-3. **CSS helpers:** tiny CSS classes that can handle details like [typography][typography], [spacing][spacing], [colors][colors], etc. Class name notation is [inspired by Bootstrap][bootstrap-utilities], so if you are familiar with Bootstrap, you will feel at home here.
+4. **CSS helpers:** tiny CSS classes that can handle details like [typography][typography], [spacing][spacing], [colors][colors], etc. Class name notation is [inspired by Bootstrap][bootstrap-utilities], so if you are familiar with Bootstrap, you will feel at home here.

 All layers are written in Sass and compiled to CSS.
-You can import them in a **ready-to-use CSS bundle** like this:
+You can import them all in a **ready-to-use CSS bundle** like this:

 ```js
 import '@react-ui-org/react-ui/dist/react-ui.css';